 Dynamic and Automatic Head Movements (DHM and AHM) are intended for use in virtual cockpits and are usually always set for the pilot and co-pilot cameras.
 These effects are usually disabled for virtual cockpit views that are specific to instrument panels, engine controls, communications panels etc..
-In other words, do not use these effects if you want your view to be completely stable for viewing or controlling panel switches etc. Having said that it is fairly simple to operate buttons and switches with the mouse even when the DHM effects are enabled.
+In other words, do not use these effects if you want your view to be completely stable in order to control a panel switch or button etc. Having said that it is fairly simple to operate buttons and switches with the mouse even when the DHM effects are enabled.